acrazing/mobx-sync/README.md

 A library to persist your mobx stores.

-## Updates

-- remove interface to implement it, use `@version` decorator
-- `@version` decorator supports to decorating class directly, it means the version of the node it self, the `__version__` field is deprecated

 ## Features

-- Use JSON as the serialize/unserialize method.
+- Use JSON as the serialize/unserialize protocol.
 - Version control for each store node.
 - Ignore any store node as you wanted.
 - Support react native.